louieaveline/MinecraftServerBot/README.md

-# Minecraft Server - Multipurpose discord bot
+# Minecraft Server - Multipurpose Discord Bot

-This bot offers commands for managing a Discord guild for a Minecraft server, user and administrator tasks, as well as language customization.
+This bot offers commands for managing a Discord guild for a Minecraft server, user and administrative tasks, as well as language customization.
 Below are all the available commands and their descriptions.

 ## User Commands